MaastrichtU-IDS/fair-test/README.md

 Checkout the [`example`](https://github.com/MaastrichtU-IDS/fair-test/tree/main/example) folder for a complete working app example to get started, including a docker deployment.

 If you want to start from a project with everything ready to deploy in production we recommend you to fork the [fair-enough-metrics repository](https://github.com/MaastrichtU-IDS/fair-enough-metrics).

+ℹ️ You are welcome to submit a pull request to propose to add your tests to the FAIR enough metrics API in production: https://metrics.api.fair-enough.semanticscience.org

 ### 📝 Define the API